RettBehrens/installFest/mac-dev-tools.md

 ## Operating System and Command Line Tools

-Before class starts, we suggest you upgrade your operating system to OS X Mavericks (10.9), Yosemite (10.10) or El Capitan (10.11).
+Before class starts, we suggest you upgrade your operating system to OS X Mavericks (10.9), Yosemite (10.10), El Capitan (10.11) or Sierra (10.12).
 If you're on an older machine with 4GB or less of memory, please stick to OS X Mavericks.
 Also, **if Apple releases a newer version of OS X while you're in WDI; please don't update until your instructors say it's ok.**

 To check what version of OS X you are running: